quoctran98/Online-Aquarium/docs/classes.md

 In the backend, we have Python classes in order to simulate the Aquarium and its objects for the game.
 On each loop, every single item in the Aquarium is updated.
 Changes and updates are sent to the frontend, which has analogous classes to every backend class.
 The frontend classes are written in JavaScript and will use PixiJS to render the game. **Every class in the backend has a corresponding class in the frontend.
 Properties (that aren't private) will be the same in both classes.** This is not necessarily the case for methods or private classes, which are mainly used for simulation in the backend or rendering in the frontend.
 Propeties that are not shared between the backend and frontend classes are marked as such.

+Some classes exist only in the backend (this will be specified).
+In this case, the frontend will implement the most specific class that it can.
+For example, for `Guppy` extends `Fish` extends `Thing`, the frontend will create a `Fish` object from the backend data.
+This is sufficient because the the frontend does not need to calculate the specific behavior of a `Guppy` object and properties like `texture_file` wil be sent to the frontend.

 ## `Aquarium` class

 This is the main class that stores all items within the Aquarium.
 In the frontend, it extends the `PIXI.Container` class.